yunusemre-dev/transaction-analysis-api/README.md

-# Financial Transaction Analysis System
+# Financial Transaction Analysis API

 A NestJS-based API service that analyzes financial transactions using AI to normalize merchant names and detect spending patterns.